cemthecebi/v4/content/jobs/iyzico/index.md

 - Performing unit and integration test activities using automated frameworks and written codes.
 - Resolving troubleshooting production issues by identification of software bugs.
 - Evaluating performance and progress of program execution results using Java coding systems.
-- Supporting project management functions by providing estimates and schedules.
 - Providing engineering expertise for the development of server applications and API services.